cea-hpc/modules/doc/source/modulefile.rst

  has been overloaded similar to the :mfcmd:`continue` and :mfcmd:`exit` commands to have the effect of causing the module not to be listed as loaded and not affect other modules being loaded concurrently.
-All non-environment commands within the module will be performed up to this point and processing will continue on to the next module on the command line.
+All non-environment commands within the module will be performed up to this point.
+Processing will continue on to the next module on the command line if :mconfig:`error_on_multi_load` configuration option is set to ``continue``.
  The :mfcmd:`break` command will only have this effect if not used within a Tcl loop though.

  An example: Suppose that a full selection of *modulefiles* are needed for various different architectures, but some of the *modulefiles* are not